lentra0/omarchy-void/README.md

 ---

 *Note: These are the most commonly used keybindings.
-For a complete list, run `omarchy-menu-keybindings` in your terminal.*
+For a complete list, run `void-keybindings` in your terminal.*
 *Hold `SHIFT` with volume/brightness keys for fine adjustment.*

 ## Credits & Acknowledgments